Naturhistoriska/NRM-DNA-lab/doc/dds/README.md

 ## Data download from NGI to Dardel

 For data downloads on Dardel, **please log into the dedicated file transfer
-node: <dardel-ftn01.pdc.kth.se>.
+node: <dardel-ftn.pdc.kth.se>.
 Do NOT submit data-transfer jobs to the queueing system, run them directly on that node**.

 ### Steps